Entongsu/work/work_log.md

 5.Shape matching.
 It seems that the method in the viper is more complicated and I failed in understanding some of equations.
 In the XPBD situaion, the time step and compliance have greate impact on the final result

+6. I am trying to write a demo which can real time rendering the animation in the blender.

+I have an idea.
+I wonder whether it is applicable to write the XPBD or PBD constraint into python package.
+I think in this way, we can share and use some constraints more efficiently.

 ## week 7